 It’s a small piece of the internet, but it’s my piece.

 That’s how I view Super Duper Stuff.
-A place where I can share my opinion on things I love to discuss – film, TV, comics, video games and tabletop gaming.
+A place where I can share my opinion on things I love – films, TV, comics, video games and tabletop gaming.
 Starting out on Blogger in July 2012 the site has steadily evolved into what you see now.

 I don’t like to muck around and I don’t think you should either.
 You don’t need to know what happens in the film, you just need to know if it’s worth your time and your hard-earned cash.
 Which leads me nicely into a core belief of mine that permeates this place…